Update: press on the button below to learn more about the latest course by RankYa

 Furthermore, website owner may not even read your email because spam folder may catch your email.
-And, if they do end up reading your email asking them for deleting content from their website, 99% of times will NOT delete it but instead realize that you an amateur and thus may publish even more content and ignore your future requests for removals.
+And, if they do end up reading your email asking them for deleting content from their website, 99% of times they will NOT delete it but instead realize that you an amateur and thus may publish even more content and ignore your future requests for removals.

 That is why, you need to pull your sleeves up and begin the process of removal requests THE RIGHT WAY.

 First: its research time, you need to find out the original source (who published the content?
 Local newspaper?
 Local court public records?
 News channels?
 Who?
 The actual take-down process begins with identifying the owner of the domain name/s by doing a whois search

 Simply place the domain name in to the box and voila, you get contact details shown to you.
 Whois search reveals who registered the domain name your details are published at, or at least will show who to contact about the domain name.
 Keep in mind that sometimes, the domain is registered privately, even then you’ll still be able to see an address to contact about the domain name your details are published at.

-Note all the information down (Name, Address and or other information) whois search reveals about the domain name in question.
+Write down all the information down (Name, Address and or other information) WHOIS search reveals about the domain name in question.